droidthings/IntrusionDetection/Documentation/Node-RED.md

 Node-RED console also provides an option to import/export the flows in JSON format so that it can be shared with everyone else in the development team.
 Click on the _hamburger_ icon on the top right corner and you can see the options to export/import the flow.

-The current flow can be found [flows].
-It can be imported onto Node-RED console for further evaluation.
+The current flow for this implementation can be found [flows].
+It can be imported into Node-RED console for further evaluation.

 ## Node pallette examples

 ### Inject Node
 ![nr-3]
 Inject node helps to input a certain value which can be number, string, object.
-For eg - In the below figure _Payload_ is a string and its publishing the payload via _sensorX_ topic through the MQTT broker.
+For eg - In the below figure _Payload_ is a string and it is publishing the payload via _sensorX_ topic through the MQTT broker.

 ![nr-2]

 ### MQTT Node
 ![nr-4]
-MQTT node, confgure thr broker according to the broker parameters which will be running on your system.
+MQTT node, configure the broker according to the broker parameters which will be running on your system.
-The subscriber on the Node-RED will waiting for all the published sensor readings for a particular topic name specified.
+The subscriber on the Node-RED will be waiting for all the published sensor readings for a particular topic name specified.

 ![nr-5]